 Now here is how the subwoofer produces the smell.

-When the subwoofer’s voice coil overheats you are using them, it burns the excess glue on it.
+When the subwoofer’s voice coil overheats while you are using them, it burns the excess glue on it.
 And this produces a burning smell.

 To most people, this smell is similar to a burnt rubber, and to some people, it smells like a band-aid.
 Ultimately, the kind of smell depends on the glue that was used.